-Prior to this offering, we intend to adopt and ask our stockholders to approve the Boundless Bio, Inc. 2024 Employee Stock Purchase Plan (the ESPP), which would become effective in connection with this offering.
-The material terms of the ESPP, as it is currently contemplated, are summarized below.
-Our board of directors is still in the process of developing, approving, and implementing the ESPP and, accordingly, this summary is subject to change.
+In connection with this offering, our board of directors has adopted and our stockholders have approved the Boundless Bio, Inc. 2024 Employee Stock Purchase Plan (the ESPP), which became effective in connection with this offering.
+The material terms of the ESPP are summarized below.